krakjoe/mimus/README.md

 		* @throws LogicException if name does not exist
 		*/
 		public static function class(string $name, bool $reset = true);

 		/*
-		* Shall create or return mock by name that extends the given abstract
-		* @param string the name of the generated class
-		* @param string the name of the abstract class
-		* @param bool optionally prohibit resetting rules
-		* @throws LogicException if parent does not exist
-		*/
-		public static function abstract(string $name, string $parent, bool $reset = true);
-		/*
 		* Shall create or return mock by name that implements the given interfaces
 		* @param string the name of the generated class